Lyme Science Blog

 2. His energy improved

-3. And most importantly, his Lyme symptoms began to resolve
+3. Most importantly, his Lyme symptoms began to resolve

 Every patient’s journey is different.
-Sometimes, it’s not about starting over—it’s about finding the dose that works.
+Sometimes, it is not about starting over—it is about finding the dose that works.

 💡 A Gentle Nudge, Not a Full Detour

-This patient didn’t need a new medication or a brand-new protocol.
-He just needed someone to see the bigger picture and make a targeted change.
-That one adjustment helped him stay the course—and ultimately, heal.
+This patient did not need a brand-new protocol.
+He needed someone to recognize the bigger picture and make a targeted adjustment.

 Related Posts